lbattich/wandererbot/README.md

 # Wanderer Bot 🤖🎨

-[@theWandererBot](https://twitter.com/theWandererBot) is a Twitter bot that tweets new generative art image every day, showing Caspar David Friedrich's [romantic wanderer](https://en.wikipedia.org/wiki/Wanderer_above_the_Sea_of_Fog) in a location chosen at random across the whole world, pictured with Google StreetView images.
+[@theWandererBot](https://twitter.com/theWandererBot) is a Twitter bot that tweets a new generative art image every day, showing Caspar David Friedrich's [romantic wanderer](https://en.wikipedia.org/wiki/Wanderer_above_the_Sea_of_Fog) in a location chosen at random across the whole world, pictured with Google StreetView images.

 Let the WandererBot take you on a contemplative journey through the world, transforming any and every location into a **sublime** experience.